 Oregon — No PI agency licensing requirement; only individual licensing is required

-Pennsylvania – PI licensing is managed at the county level; see your county government for details
+Pennsylvania — PI licensing is administered through courts of common pleas at the county level rather than a centralized state agency; contact your county court for details

 South Carolina — Requires a private investigation business license; to qualify you must post a $10k surety bond and have three years of relevant work experience (South Carolina Law Enforcement Division)